 When we have made a decision about your FOI request, we will send you a letter explaining our decision and your review and appeal rights.

 You can ask for the following decisions to be reviewed if:

 - we refuse to give you access to all or part of a document or if we defer giving you access

 - we refuse to change or annotate information about you that you claim is incomplete, incorrect, out of date or misleading.

 A third party who disagrees with our decision to give you documents that contain information about them can also ask for our decision to be reviewed.

 You can request in writing that we reconsider our decision through an internal review.
 An internal review will be conducted by another officer in our agency.
 We will advise you of our new decision within thirty days of receiving your request.

 Information Commissioner review

-You can ask the Australian Information Commissioner to review our original decision or our decision on internal review within sixty days of the date of decision (or thirty days after you are notified if you are an affected third party).
+You can ask the Australian Information Commissioner to review our original decision or our decision on internal review within 60 days of the date of decision (or 30 days after you are notified if you are an affected third party).
 The Information Commissioner can affirm or vary the decision, or substitute a new decision.
 The Information Commissioner may decide not to conduct a review in certain circumstances.
 More information is available from the Office of the Australian Information Commissioner website.